PrairyErth/ReproducibleData/README.md

 # ReproducibleData
-Repository of assignments Reproducible Data course
+Repository for the Final Assignment of Reproducible Data course